herlo/ssh-gpg-smartcard-config/YubiKey.rst

 This document covers the procedure for configurating a YubiKey as a GPG smartcard for SSH authentication, it also covers setting the correct serial number on the card.
 The benefit is a good model for `two-factor authentication <http://en.wikipedia.org/wiki/Two-factor_authentication>`_, something you have and something you know.
 In this example, there is a token and a passphrase.

 The `YubiKey 4 or YubiKey 4 Nano <https://www.yubico.com/products/yubikey-hardware/yubikey4>` or `YubiKey Neo <https://www.yubico.com/products/yubikey-hardware/yubikey-neo>`_ are used here.
 Other YubiKeys will not work, as they do not support the applet functionality.
+Unless you plan to use the NFC functionality of the Yubikey NEO, it is recommended that you get Yubikey 4, which supports 4096-bit PGP keys.
+The NEO is limited to 2048-bit keys.

 Examples below are using a Fedora 23 x86_64 and Ubuntu 15.04 x86_64 fresh install.
 There are other tutorials for other operating systems and keys available online.
 See the CREDITS section below for alternate tutorials, examples, etc.